wout/dat-metadata-standard/README.md

-# Elpis Metadata Standard (Draft)
+# Venster Metadata Standard (Draft)
 A metadata standard for storing distributed on-chain NFTs on Cardano.

 **IMPORTANT**: This document is still a work in progress.

 ## Introduction
 This standard describes the separation of data and logic for on-chain NFTs.
-It is useful for generative on-chain art but it may also apply to other use cases.
-The main goal is to solve the three problems as described below.
+It is intended for generative on-chain art but it may also apply to other use cases.
+The main goal is to solve the three problems described below.

 ### Storage limit
 Cardano is very well suited for on-chain NFTs.
 Compared to other blockchains,